ibm-cloud-docs/account/context-restrictions-what-is.md

 | Cloud Object Storage | IAM-enabled |
 {: caption="Table 3.
 Services compatible with context-based restrictions." caption-side="top"}

-Context-based restrictions defined for IAM Services do not apply to platform actions like provision or deprovision actions.
+Context-based restrictions defined for IAM-enabled services do not apply to platform actions like provision or deprovision actions.
 For more information, see [IAM roles and actions](/docs/account?topic=account-iam-service-roles-actions).
 {: important}

 Check back regularly to see what services are added as more services adopt context-based restrictions.